BLB Solicitors

 What is gazumping?

-Gazumping is when your seller accepts an offer from somebody else on the property you are in the process of buying, pushing you back to square one in your search for a new home.
-In addition to the disappointment and frustration, it’s likely to have wasted considerable time and expense.
-With the shortage of property on the market throughout the Stamp Duty holiday, gazumping has been particularly prevalent.
+Gazumping occurs when your seller accepts an offer from someone else on the property you are buying.
+Weeks or months into the process, you find yourself back at square one in your search for a new home.
+In addition to the disappointment and frustration, it is likely that considerable time and money have been wasted.
+With the shortage of properties on the market, gazumping is particularly prevalent.

-In most cases, gazumping occurs because the new offer received is higher than yours and the seller wishes to maximise the amount they receive.
-However, it can also happen where the seller believes that for whatever reason, you are taking too long and the new buyer is in a better position to proceed quickly.
+In most cases, gazumping occurs because the new offer received is higher than yours.
+However, it may also happen if the seller believes you are taking too long and that the new buyer is better positioned to proceed quickly.

-In 2019, Market Financial Solutions (MFS) published the results of their research on gazumping.
-Their key findings are listed below.
+In 2019, Market Financial Solutions (MFS) published the results of research on gazumping.
+Here are their key findings.

 Summary of research on gazumping

-Gazumping should not be confused with gazundering, which is where a buyer reduces their offer before exchange of contracts.
+Do not confuse gazumping and gazundering.
+Gazundering is where a buyer reduces their offer before exchange of contracts.

 How to reduce the chance of being gazumped

-• Be prepared to move quickly: Before making an offer, be sure you have in place a mortgage agreement in principle and that you have already instructed your solicitor.
-Once the conveyancing process is under way, respond promptly to all requests for information and documents.
+• Be prepared to move quickly.
+Before making an offer, ensure that you have a mortgage agreement in principle and that you have instructed your solicitor.
+Once the conveyancing process is underway, respond promptly to all requests for information and documents.

-• Ask the seller to remove the property listing: This is one of the best ways to prevent gazumping, although sellers are often not keen unless you make it advantageous to them.
+• Ask the seller to remove the property listing.
+This is one of the best ways to prevent gazumping, although sellers are often reluctant unless you make it advantageous for them.

-• Get to know your sellers and ensure they are kept regularly informed: A seller who can see you are serious, that you love their property, and are doing everything possible to move the process along is less likely to abandon you in favour of someone else.
+• Get to know your sellers and keep them regularly informed.
+A seller who sees that you are serious, that you love their property, and are doing everything possible to move the process along is less likely to abandon you in favour of someone else.

 Home Buyer’s Protection Insurance

-Taking out Home Buyer’s Protection Insurance does not prevent gazumping, but it does mean that you are insured for at least some of your financial outlay if it happens.
+Taking out Home Buyer’s Protection Insurance does not prevent gazumping.
+However, it does mean recouping at least some of your financial outlay if it does happen.

 Will gazumping be banned?

-It could mean making the house purchase legally binding at an earlier stage of the process, possibly immediately upon acceptance of an offer.
-One party can still pull out before contracts are exchanged, but only if they pay the other party’s costs.
+A preferred solution centres on making the house purchase legally binding at an earlier stage, possibly immediately upon the acceptance of an offer.
+Withdrawing before exchange of contracts would result in covering the other party’s costs.

-There have been calls in some quarters for a system akin to that which operates in Scotland, where the deal is binding once missives (a series of contractual letters) are exchanged.
+There have been calls in some quarters for a system akin to that which operates in Scotland.
+There, the deal is binding on exchange of missives (a series of contractual letters).
 This prevents both gazumping and gazundering.
-But this system is not universally popular in Scotland as the onus is on a purchaser to have carried out all necessary checks before they make an offer, on the off chance that it will be accepted.
+However, this system is not universally popular in Scotland.
+This is because the onus is upon the purchaser to conduct all necessary checks prior to making an offer.

 Estate Agents Gazumping Policy

-While we all hope the estate agent will act honourably, it’s a sad fact that a minority do encourage gazumping.
-If they are working on a percentage, the higher the sale price, the higher their commission.
-But remember, the seller is their client, not the buyer.
-As such, their job is to achieve the highest price and all offers they receive must be put to the seller.
+While we all hope the estate agent will act honourably, it’s a sad fact that a minority encourage gazumping.
+If they work on a percentage basis, the higher the sale price, the greater their commission.
+However, remember that the seller is their client, not the buyer.
+Therefore, they must achieve the highest price and present all offers to the seller.

 Request a Call Back